ronchaudhuri1998/utd-career-spark/README.md

 ## Manual start (what the launchers do)

-If you prefer to run the frontend and backend in separate terminals, do the steps below.
+To run the frontend and backend in separate terminals, do the steps below.

 ### Frontend (React + Vite)